Six Senses Spa Courchevel

 *Some of the activities we have included in this program are optional with additional charges.
 This will all be clearly explained to you.

-To book Six Senses Bhutan Six-Night Khamsa, please contact the reservations department directly at [email protected].
+To book Six Senses Bhutan Six-Night Khamsa, please contact the reservations team directly at firstname.lastname@example.org.